Jonas-Zhang97/TUM-Panda-HOI-assistive-Robot/readme.md

 ## Pre-request

 For the control of the Franka Emika Panda robot arm, a real-time kernel is essential.
 However, due to its incompatibility with Nvidia driver and CUDA, a dual-computer setup becomes necessary.
-One computer is designated for robot control, while the other handles Pose detection.
+One computer is designated for robot control, while the other handles grasp pose detection and path planning.

 Both computers must have [ROS](http://wiki.ros.org/noetic/Installation) (Robot Operating System) installed.
 Ensure that both computers are connected to the same network and capable of seamless communication, following the guidelines outlined in [this tutorial](http://wiki.ros.org/ROS/Tutorials/MultipleMachines).
 The computer for controling the robot should work as the master node.